liamwalsh1980/Milestone-Project-3/README.md

 - The content of this website was entirely written by the myself, the developer.

 ### Code
-- The main guide I used throughout this project was both the <a href="https://www.youtube.com/watch?v=y72Dq3GRxhc" target="_blank">Task Manager</a> mini project within Code Institute and the detailed notes i made during these lessons.
+- The main guide I used throughout this project was both the <a href="https://www.youtube.com/watch?v=y72Dq3GRxhc" target="_blank">Task Manager</a> mini project within Code Institute and the detailed notes I made during these lessons.
 ____
 [Back to top ⇧](#filmzone)